Advice & Tips

 Living well in a small space does require some creativity and ingenuity, there’s no doubt about it.
 With that in mind, here are some tricks of the trade to get you started living well in that mini-space that you call home.

 To make your miniature apartment feel bigger use a wall mirror…or mirrors!
-Mirrors help create the illusion that a room is larger and help reflect sky and light from windows.
+Decorative mirrors help create the illusion that a room is larger and help reflect sky and light from windows.

 Place a mirror over a couch, on a door, in a narrow hallway, or next to a dining room table.
 You can even find furniture and lighting with mirrored surfaces, such as mirrored-top coffee tables and side tables.